-Daniel Smith Watercolour Ground is available in Titanium White, Iridescent Gold and Pearlescent White.
+Daniel Smith Watercolour Ground is available in Titanium White, Iridescent Gold, Pearlescent White and NEW Mars Black.
 Too often watercolour has been consigned to the painting-behind-glass niche - now almost any absorbent or non-absorbent surface can be transformed into a ground for watercolour paintings by using this revolutionary product.
 Let your imagination soar and open up your options beyond white paper!
 Find out more about the colours available by clicking the 'Colours' tab above.

 Simply use a brush or foam to apply the ground to any surface - even wood, metal, ceramic, plastic and glass!
 Once dry it provides a soft, cottony texture similar to NOT paper.
 For more information on how to use these watercolour grounds click on the ‘How to Use’ tab above.